jpetazzo/intro-to-docker/slides/Compose_For_Dev_Stacks.md

 This makes it easy to upgrade a stateful service, by pulling its new image and just restarting your stack with Compose.

+---

+## Compose project name

+* When you run a Compose command, Compose infers the "project name" of your app.

+* By default, the "project name" is the name of the current directory.

+* For instance, if you are in `/home/zelda/src/ocarina`, the project name is `ocarina`.

+* All resources created by Compose are tagged with this project name.

+* The project name also appears as a prefix of the names of the resources.

+  E.g. in the previous example, service `www` will create a container `ocarina_www_1`.

+* The project name can be overridden with `docker-compose -p`.

+---

+## Running two copies of the same app

+If you want to run two copies of the same app simultaneously, all you have to do is to make sure that each copy has a different project name.

+You can:

+* copy your code in a directory with a different name

+* start each copy with `docker-compose -p myprojname up`

+Each copy will run in a different network, totally isolated from the other.

+This is ideal to debug regressions, do side-by-side comparisons, etc.